xaaza007/physiodesk/README.md

 # PhysioDesk

 Is project application to manage patients for physiotheraphy offices.<br>
-I'm using Java Spring Boot framework and Java Script React.
+I'm using Java Spring Boot framework and JavaScript React.
 <br>

 ## Main features are:<br>